AKARuberDuck/TerminalRemnant/README.md

 # 🔐 Terminal Lockdown: REMNANT Protocol

 > A local-only encrypted riddle engine for multi-agent play — no servers, no sync, no mercy.
-This is the standalone sequel to Terminal Lockdown, built for offline use as a Progressive Web App (PWA).
+This is the standalone sequel to **Terminal Lockdown**, built for offline use as a Progressive Web App **(PWA)**.

 ---